 Various pickleball paddle manufacturers, such as Selkirk, Paddletek, Prolite, etc. have introduced their highly empirical core technologies that feature both power and control.

 Regardless, here I suggest going with either poly or aluminum core with any of the proprietor’s special technology.
-Remember, the goal is to get the thicker core with a more cushioned effect and less vibration.
+Remember, the goal is to get a thicker core with a more cushioned effect and less vibration.

 The surface, just like the core, has gone through many chemical works that gave rise to various successful technologies for the hitting surface.
 Liquid graphite, SPINTAC, spin fiberglass by the head are some of the latest innovations regarding the surface.